larson-group/clubb_release/utilities/readme.txt

 be useful as a model for NetCDF (MexCDF/MexNC)-based programs you may write.

-The CLUBBStandardsCheck.pl perl script can be used to check source files to determine if they follow certain coding practices which are meant to be enforced for CLUBB source files.
+The CLUBBStandardsCheck.pl perl script can be used to check Fortran source files to determine if they follow certain good software engineering practices which are meant to be enforced for CLUBB source files.
 This script was written by Joshua Fasching.